dstoiko/blog/content/posts/moona-1-ces/index.md

 I joined Moona around the time we were selected to take part in the Consumer Electronics Show (CES).
 My co-founder Coline had taken part in a French start-up contest organized by [La French Tech](https://lafrenchtech.com), the French label / movement to promote technology start-ups in France and abroad.
 Thanks to them, we were part of the official delegation of [28 French start-ups at Eureka Park](https://www.maddyness.com/2016/09/21/frenchtech-28-startups-francaises-ces-2017-las-vegas/), the innovative start-up companies' section of CES.
 We were thrilled to be given this great opportunity and set out to prepare for this show.

-# Preparing the device
+# Making it work

 We were quite nervous to have such exposure for the company for the first time, to media, investors, industry experts...
-We needed to show we were up to the task, but the stage we were at was still very early.
+We needed to show we were up to the task, but we were still at a very early stage of product development.
 We had already done some work on making a fully working prototype, so we needed to make sure it would work well for the demo, otherwise we would have nothing to show at our booth!

 We had to showcase 2 devices: a working prototype, made out of off-the-shelves parts and assembled by hand, to show the final function of the product, and a smaller, cuter "looks-like" prototype which would let people imagine how the final product would look once we've manufactured it.